Ruth Landes: Career

 For much of her professional career, Landes held a number of contract research positions.
 In 1939, she became a researcher for Gunnar Myrdal's study of African-Americans.
 In 1941, she became research director for the Office of the Coordinator of Inter-American Affairs.
 In 1941 to 1945, she was the representative for African-American and Mexican-American Affairs on President Franklin D. Roosevelt's Committee on Fair Employment Practices.
 Meanwhile, she began to study the Acadians of Louisiana.

-In 1948-1951, she was study director of the American Jewish Commission in New York.
+In 1948–1951, Landes was study director of the American Jewish Commission in New York.
 She was a consultant on Jewish families of New York for Ruth Benedict's Research in Contemporary Cultures in 1949 to 1951.
 In 1950 to 1952, Landes studied problems of immigrants of Asian and African descent in the United Kingdom.
-In 1946 to 1947 and again in the late 1950s and the wlearly 1960s, Landes lived in California and, through several consultantships, became involved with the study of Hispanic/Latino culture.
+In 1946 to 1947 and again in the late 1950s and the early 1960s, Landes lived in California and, through several consultantships, became involved with the study of Hispanic/Latino culture.
 Meanwhile, she began cross-cultural studies on minority education and the processes and effects of aging.
 In 1968, she began an investigation of bilingualism and biculturalism that developed from her interest in Quebec nationalism in Canada.
 The project took her to Spain and Nevada to study the Basques, to Switzerland to examine the four language groups there, and to South Africa to study the interaction of Africans, English-speakers, and Afrikaans-speakers.
 She resumed interest in the Acadians of Louisiana in 1963.